Emotional Jolie visits Sarajevo Film Festival

 Nine feature films from Bosnia, Serbia, Macedonia, Turkey, Austria and Romania are competing for the Heart of Sarajevo, the festival's main award.

-Every year the festival hosts about 100,000 film fans, many from neighboring countries, and hoteliers and tourism officials say that nearly all accommodation is booked up during the event.
+Every year the festival hosts about 100,000 film fans, many from neighbouring countries, and hoteliers and tourism officials say that nearly all accommodation is booked up during the event.

 (Reporting By Maja Zuvela; Editing by Pravin Char)